-Developing reliable methods for causal inference is crucial for testing scientific theories and evaluating the effect of public or private interventions.
+Developing reliable methods for causal inference is crucial for testing scientific theories and evaluating the effect of interventions.
 The main difficulty with causal inference is to tell causation from correlation, the causal effect from selection bias.
 Selection bias occurs because there exist confounding factors that simultaneously determine the outcomes of interest and who receives the intervention.
-Randomization corrects for selection bias by allocating the intervention independently of the confounders.
-Unfortunately, randomization is not without its problems (ethical and political limits to feasibility, randomization bias).
-As early as Yule (1899), economists and statisticians seek to develop methods disentangling the effect of an intervention from that of confounding factors without resorting to randomization.
+Randomization corrects for selection bias by allocating the intervention independently of the confounding factors.
+Unfortunately, randomization is not without its problems (ethical and political limits to feasibility, randomization bias (See Heckman and Smith (1995)) for a discussion of these issues).
+As early as Yule (1899), economists and statisticians have seek to develop methods disentangling the effect of an intervention from that of confounding factors without resorting to randomization.
 Since LaLonde (1986), these methods have been subjected to tests comparing their results with an experimental benchmark.
-The most robust method to survive these tests is the combination of Difference In Difference with conditioning on observed covariates (Heckman, Ichimura, Smith, and Todd, 1998; Smith and Todd, 2005).